Rangers - Pirates Odds: Prediction, Pick, How To Watch MLB Game

-Two teams in contention for their division crown face off as the Texas Rangers visit the Pittsburgh Pirates.
+It was a 6-4 victory for the Pittsburgh Pirates in game one as they face the Texas Rangers.
 It is time to continue our MLB odds series with a Rangers-Pirates pick, prediction, and how-to-watch.

-The Rangers come in off a sweep of the Rockies, in which they scored 31 runs in just three games.
-The Rangers now sit two games ahead of Houston in the AL West with a 29-17 record.
-They have won seven of their last ten games as they head to Pittsburgh.
-The Pirates lost two of three at home to the Arizona Diamondbacks, and minus the 13-run explosion in game one of the series, they struggled to score, scoring just six runs in the other two games combined.
-They have lost seven of their last ten, and the Pirates are just 4-13 in May.
-Three of those four wins came via a shutout pitching performance, while the other one was a 13-3 victory.
+The Pirates’ offense is starting to come back alive, after scoring six runs last night.
+They have now scored 33 runs in their last five games, after struggling earlier in the month.
+For the Rangers, they struggled with Luis Ortiz all night.
+Ortiz went 7.2 innings giving up just two runs.
+The Rangers tried to fight back against the Pirates closer with a two-run home run from Josh Jung, but it was not enough as they fell to the Pirates.

 Here are the Rangers-Pirates MLB odds, courtesy of FanDuel.